spring/spring/rts/lib/headlessStubs/README.markdown

 	it might be `/usr/include/SDL/SDL.h`
 * search for the appropriate missing function
-* copy and paste the function declarataion into the appropriate stub file, eg if it is an SDL function, paste it into `stlstub.c`
+* copy and paste the function declarataion into the appropriate stub file, eg if it is an SDL function, paste it into `sdlstub.c`
 * add an empty body for it.

 	So you will end up with something like: